 ES-FAMI is a 30 contact-hour program beginning with a face-to-face introductory session followed by 2-weeks of intensive online instruction.
 Simulation sessions that depict common, “real-life” clinical teaching encounters are scheduled in weeks 3/4.
 Group and individual mentoring activities are arranged thereafter.
 Attendees receive a generous stipend for completion of all Academy activities and are expected to teach at least one clinical section per year for a two year period as needed by the partner schools.
 The Academy maintains an electronic database of graduates that is available for use by partner schools when seeking clinical instructors.
 The database is updated semi-annually and contains contact information, educational preparation, clinical expertise and previous teaching experience.

-To date, ES-FAMI has 70 graduates, including 50% from under-represented groups.
-Seventy five percent (75%) of our graduates have taken part-time and 12% have taken full-time teaching positions.
-Nearly half (42%) of ESFAMI participants have enrolled in or completed a graduate degree.
+To date, ES-FAMI has 88 graduates, including 45% from under-represented groups.
+Fifty three percent (53%) of our graduates have taken part-time and 7% have taken full-time teaching positions.
+Almost a third (32%) of ESFAMI participants have enrolled in or completed a graduate degree.

 The ES-FAMI program was recognized at the July 2015 Sigma Theta Tau International Research Congress as one of three finalists for the Excellence in Academic Research Award.